Epigenetics - Lifestyle Trumps Family History

 According to the science of epigenetics, your grandmothers lifelong diet is actually part of the family history or hereditary information that you were born with.
 Genetic twins at birth, are born with identical epigenomes but over a lifetime they are changed by the influence of lifestyle factors.
-The human epigenome explains why one identical twin can end up with cancer, while the other twin does not, as shown in the above video.
+The human epigenome explains why one identical twin can end up with cancer, while the other twin does not.
 Further, your own lifestyle affects both your own health and the epigenomes that you will pass on to your children.
 In short, your lifestyle controls how your inherited genes are expressed by way of your epigenomes which in turn are capable of short-circuiting human evolution and can pass along new traits in a single generation to your children.
 For various complex technical reasons, the maternal side of your parents had more of an impact upon your own epigenomes, then the paternal side did due to mitochondrial DNA which comes entirely from your mother.

 According to the science of epigenetics, your family history is what you were born with, but your lifestyle from day one has been changing your genetic blueprint by way of epigenomes.

 The molecular basis of epigenetics is complex.
 DNA methylation is reported to play a role in epigenetic inheritance systems.
 Turns out that vitamins B-12 and folic acid play a key role in DNA methylation.
-Both vitamins B-12 and folic acid were what was given to the mice in the above video.

 Genes are inherited, but their behavior through gene expression depends upon environmental factors, including pollution, carcinogenic triggers, diet, exercise, stress and experience.
 Even the social environment provided by parents nurturing their child can affect each child's methylation patterns.
-Your DNA epigenetic marks' reprogramming is what activates and silences genes in different tissues at different times and according has a profound effect on both your health and your potential for getting lifestyle disease.
-Even more profound than that, it makes parents the designers of their children's family history and architects of their child's health.
+Your DNA epigenetic marks is what activates and silences genes in different tissues at different times and according has a profound effect on both your health and your potential for getting lifestyle disease.
+Even more profound than that, epigenetics makes parents the designers of their children's family history and architects of their child's health.

 The Optimum Diet contains Meat from Animals or Fish